This article about mice details below

-Some supermarket commercial foods are unhealthy and should not be fed to a mouse.
+Some supermarket commercial foods are unhealthy and are often not the best option for a mouse.
 They may contain harmful additives, waste foods and chemical preservatives.
 Some contain whole corn kernels which could have fungus and mold present.
 There may also be tiny seeds and alfalfa pellets, which are hard for rats to digest, and they usually don’t care for it any way.

 How Much to Feed

 Food consumption varies with the quality of the food offered, the age, health, breeding status, environmental, temperature, and the time of day.
 Mice tend to eat more at night, but daytime feeding is also common.

 Additions and Extras you can feed your mouse